alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - supports parameterized tests
     - (which is helpful for simple functions that map input to output)
 - Has a familiar structure for writing tests so that new folks can onboard quickly
+- Has a single "pass"/"fail" at the end
+    - (with some statistics and color coding for pass/fail)

 ## What's missing from our current approach?

 - The more tests we write, the less clear the test output
     - For passes, I don't need nearly as much detail as for failures
-- I want a single "pass"/"fail" at the end (with some statistics)
-- I'd like color coded output to make it clear at a glance if it's a pass or a fail